Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/First-Shader-Graph.md

 Before you begin, make sure that your project is set up properly, and the graphs are loading correctly.
 See [Getting started with Shader Graph](Getting-Started) for more information.

+## Create a New Graph
+Use the Project Browser to create a new [Shader Graph Asset](Shader-Graph-Asset.md) in your project.
+The **Create > Shaders** will display the various creation options.

+A **Blank Shader Graph** will create a Shader Graph with no selected active [targets]() or [block nodes]().
+You will need to select a target via the [Graph Settings Menu](Graph-Settings-Menu.md) to continue.

+Certain integrations, like Render Pipelines, can also provide pre-configured options for Shader Graphs.
+For this example, a **Universal > Lit** Shader Graph has been created and opened.

 ## Create a new node

 Use the **Create Node** menu to create new nodes.
 There are two ways to open the menu: